Institute of Criminal Justice Studies

 - Faculty: Faculty of Humanities and Social Sciences

-I joined the Institute of Criminal Justice Studies as a Lecturer in 2015, prior to this I lectured part time and worked as a Special Constable with Hampshire Constabulary for 3 years.
+I joined the Institute of Criminal Justice Studies as a Lecturer in 2014.
 I teach across all levels of Full Time Undergraduate (FTUG), Distance Learning (DL) and Post Graduate (PG) study.
-My research interests surround prisons, rehabilitation, working with female offenders and criminal psychology.
+My research interests surround prisons, desistance, working with female offenders and psychology.
 My current PhD follows on from work conducted for my MSc, which is looking at the role of peer mentoring in the rehabilitation of female offenders at HMP Holloway and the impact it has on the prison regime.

 I teach across a range of Full Time Undergraduate (FTUG) units including: